cbush06/kosher/docs/steps/i_verify_todays_date.md

 # I verify "\_\_" has today's date

-Parses the value the field's value as a date using the `dateFormat` in the `settings.json` file and verifies that it is equal to the current date.
+Parses the field's value as a date using the `dateFormat` in the `settings.json` file and verifies that it is equal to the current date.
 {: .fs-6 .fw-300 }

 ## Pattern